 Electric Mountain Bikes

-Electric mountain bikes prioritize recreation over day-to-day utility.
+Electric mountain bikes (e-MTBs) prioritize recreation over day-to-day utility.
 Just like traditional mountain bikes, electric bikes in this category are built for slashing singletrack and crushing cross-country circuits.
 Standard features include full suspension, dropper seat posts, and large rugged tires.

 If you love mountain biking but could use a little help on the climbing segments, electric mountain bikes are a glorious solution.

-Electric Performance Bikes
+Folding Electric Bikes

 Classes of Electric Bikes

-Class 1 electric bike motors only engage when the rider is pedaling.
+- Class 1: Class 1 electric bike motors only engage when the rider is pedaling.
 Once these bikes hit 20 mph, the motor will stop assisting.
 Class 1 models are ideal for cyclists who want a more traditional sans-throttle experience.

 Types of Motors: Rear Hub vs. Mid-Drive

 The vast majority of electric bikes are powered by either a rear hub motor or a mid-drive motor.
+Generally speaking, rear hub motors are found on more affordable bikes, while mid-drive systems cost more and tend to be found on higher-end models.

 Portability: Folding Electric Bikes and Vehicle Rack Compatibility